 The Class System

-Because "Restless Virgins" feels like it is shackled by a manifesto of trying to be clean it has to be said that those playing the main roles struggle to be convincing.
+Because "Restless Virgins" feels like it is shackled by a manifesto of trying to be clean it has to be said that those playing the main roles struggle to be believable.
 It is simply down to the false nature of the dialogue that Vanessa Marano, Max Lloyd-Jones and Charlie Carver never really convince as being normal teenagers.
 In fairness Charlie Carver does quite a nice job of coming across as arrogant and a privileged bully but also looks like he has had to shave between every take to hide the fact he wasn't a teen when this was made.

-What this all boils down to is that whilst "Restless Virgins" is based on a true story it feels like a typical made for TV drama based on a true teen sex story.
-Basically it feels like it has been forced to fit a formula and has been written by someone who either doesn't know how teenagers talk or has been told to try and keep it clean.
+What this all boils down to is that whilst "Restless Virgins" is based on a true story it feels like a typical made for TV drama based on a true teen story.
+Sadly it feels like it has been forced to fit a formula and has been written by someone who either doesn't know how teenagers talk or has been told to try and keep it clean.